DecisionsDev/odm-docker-kubernetes/authentication/mutual-tls/README.md

 1. Generate a self-signed server certificate.

-For the server certificate, there is 2 options :
+For the server certificate, there are 2 options :

 * Use the OCP ingress certificate
-* Generate a certificate compatible with the OCP domain
+* Generate a certificate compatible with the OCP domain name

 The best way to inject in the ODM deployment a domain valid certificate is to copy it from the OCP ingress.
 On OCP, there is a router-certs-default secret inside the openshift-ingress namespace.